MDEGroup/MNB_SourceCode/README.md

-# EASE 2020 Replication package
+# MNB Replication package

-This repository contains the replication package and dataset of the paper to be published at EASE 2020 with the title **A Multinomial Naïve Bayesian (MNB) network to automatically recommend topics for GitHub repositories**
+This repository contains the replication package and dataset of the paper entitled **A Multinomial Naïve Bayesian (MNB) network to automatically recommend topics for GitHub repositories** which has been published in the Proceedings of the Evaluation and Assessment in Software Engineering (EASE '20)

 All the resources, including the tool, the dataset, and the article have been realized by: